knovus/drone-openfaas/README.md

 An OpenFaaS Plugin for Drone.io.

-This plugin is based on openfaas-cli and is intended to use only for generation (Dockerfile and stuffs) and deploy (Create/Update Function to OpenFaaS), because this image don't have support for docker in docker, and does wan't to have it in the future.
+This plugin is based on openfaas-cli and is intended to use only for generation (Dockerfile and stuffs) and deploy (Create/Update Function to OpenFaaS), because this image don't have support for docker in docker.
 Use a diferent step to build and publish docker image, like kaniko or a docker in docker plugin.

 Example .drone for Drone <1.0 (pushing OpenFaas Function to Private Docker Registry)